Through The Fibro Fog

 Do I have to use ripe blackberries?

-Yes, definitely use ripe fruit for that combination of sweet and tart.
-If you use under-ripe berries that won't break down as well, and won't have much sweetness.
+Yes, definitely use ripe blackberries for that combination of sweet and tart flavor.
+If you use under-ripe berries they won't break down as well, and you will get less juice when you muddle them.

 Can you use frozen fruit to make this blackberry mocktail?